elementary/website/docs/human-interface-guidelines.md

 * End truncation.
 If the important or distinctive text is at the beginning of the string, truncate it at the end and append an ellipsis.
 * Middle truncation.
 When the end of the text is more important or distinctive, truncate the text in the middle and replace the truncated text with an ellipsis.

-If you're unsure, it's best to use middle truncation as it keeps both the beginning and end of the string in tact.
+If you're unsure, it's best to use middle truncation, as it keeps both the beginning and end of the string intact.
 It's also important that you do not ship your app with any truncated text; truncation should only be the result of a user action such as resizing a sidebar or entering custom text.

 ### When Not to Use Ellipsis {#when-not-to-use-ellipsis}